-Apples contain large amount of fiber which helps regulate digestion.
-This juicy and delicious fruits also prevents hemorrhoids in pregnant women.
+Apples contain a large amount of fiber which helps regulate digestion.
+This juicy and delicious fruit also prevents hemorrhoids in pregnant women.

-Watermelon contains vitamins A, B6 and C which are needed during pregnancy.
-In addition, it contains potassium which helps to relieve cramps and magnesium which relaxes your muscles and prevent early contraction during pregnancy.
+Watermelon contains vitamins A, B6, and C which are needed during pregnancy.
+In addition, it contains potassium which helps to relieve cramps, and magnesium which relaxes your muscles and prevents early contraction during pregnancy.
 As an addendum, it prevents dehydration and reduces the symptoms of morning sickness.

-Avocados contains a lot of fatty acids that helps the body absorb many vitamins found in fruits and vegetables.
-These fats also help your developing baby build a healthy skin, brain and tissues.
-They’re also rich in fiber, vitamins B (especially folate and B6), C, K and E, potassium and copper.
+Avocados contain a lot of fatty acids that help the body absorb many vitamins found in fruits and vegetables.
+These fats help your developing baby build healthy skin, brain, and tissues.
+They’re also rich in fiber, vitamins B (especially folate and B6), C, K and E, potassium, and copper.

-Potassium helps relieve leg cramps which is common in some women during pregnancy.
-Folate and vitamin B6 helps to promote healthy tissue and brain growth for your baby and helps to ease morning sickness.
+Potassium helps relieve leg cramps which are common in some women during pregnancy.
+Folate and vitamin B6 helps to promote healthy tissue and brain growth for your baby and help to ease morning sickness.

 These are fruits that are rich in Vitamin C such as oranges, tangerines, and lemons.
-They help your developing baby’s bone grow properly while providing fiber which aids digestion.
+They help your developing baby’s bones grow properly while providing fiber which aids digestion.

-Bananas are rich in potassium; a mineral which maintains healthy blood pressure and prevents leg cramping in the later stage of pregnancy by regulating body fluid and blood pressure.
+Bananas are rich in potassium; a mineral that maintains healthy blood pressure and prevents leg cramping in the later stage of pregnancy by regulating body fluid and blood pressure.

 As you enjoy the nutrients and strength your diet gives you, make sure you maintain proper hygiene.
-Especially during the preparation and serving of every meal, including the fruits.
+This is important, especially during the preparation and serving of every meal, including the fruits.
 In fact, you have to wash all fruits thoroughly before eating.
-Also, stay hydrated.

-Take a lot of water, it helps to prevent constipation.
+Also, staying hydrated by taking a lot of water helps to prevent constipation.

 - Symington, E.A., Baumgartner, J., Malan, L., Zandberg, L., Ricci, C., and Smuts, C. M. (2018).
 Nutrition during pregnancy and early development (NuPED) in urban South Africa: a study protocol for a prospective cohort.
 BMC Pregnancy Childbirth.
 Accessed on 7th December, 2020 from https://doi.org/10.1186/s12884-018-1943-6